Barrow upon Soar rail crash: The crash

 The 06:13 East Midlands Trains service running from Nottingham to Norwich received the emergency call as did all of the other trains, however too late; travelling at over 60 mph the train could not stop in time and collided with rubble from the footbridge at 06:33 UTC.
 The train took some 50 yards to stop.
 All other trains avoided the incident stopping when receiving the call.
 Six train passengers were hurt, none seriously.
 The driver suffered worse injuries, having to be cut free and suffering two broken legs.
 One resident described two huge bangs; the first of the lorry hitting the bridge, the second the train hitting it minutes later.

-Reaction

-Emergency services were quick to the scene.
-Fire brigade chief Andy Dermott said about the crash "It was still dark so the driver had no chance to stop in time" He also described the rescue effort "It was a long, slow, painstaking extraction in a difficult, confined space.
-The rigid construction of the train is not designed for that".